Tuesday, October 22, 2024

 Police "racism."

-Link to: Rodney Balko's "studies."
+Link to: Radley Balko's "studies."

 He presents dozens of studies.
 To his credit he also provides a few studies which do not seem to support his conclusion.